pravega/zookeeper-operator/README.md

 After the `tag` field is updated, the StatefulSet will detect the version change and it will trigger the upgrade process.

 To detect whether a `ZookeeperCluster` upgrade is in progress or not, check the output of the command `kubectl describe zookeepercluster`.
-The output of this command contains the following entries
+Output of this command should contain the following entries:-

 ```
 $ kubectl describe zookeepercluster